 Together, we must: work for strong federal, state, and local open data policies; increase critical data literacy skills and competencies among students and colleagues; and continue to shed light, year after year, on threats to data collections from all sources.
 At the same time, we hope to make our communities more aware of the governmental, corporate, and institutional collection of data, and the ways in which these data can harm marginalized communities.
 An annual series of events, coordinated across campuses, nonprofits, libraries, citizen science initiatives, community activists, and cultural heritage institutions and spanning disciplines and types of datasets can shed light on public information that is in danger of being deleted, repressed, mishandled, or lost, as well as surveillance and data collection practices that can be harmful to communities.
 Through this project, we hope to: raise awareness of different types of threats to publicly available data; engage with the power dynamics involved in data creation, sharing, and retention; foster concrete skills and collaborative projects; and highlight work to make endangered data more secure and accessible.

-Spearheaded by Brandon Locke, in collaboration with Jason A. Heppler, Bethany Nowviskie, and Wayne Graham, and inspired by events like Banned Books Week and Open Access Week, this project quickly gained the attention and support of the Digital Library Federation's new interest group on Government Records Transparency/Accountability, led by Rachel Mattson.
-Additional contributors include Sarah Melton, Purdom Lindblad, Kristen Mapes, Anna Kijas, and (for DLF) Katherine Kim and Becca Quon.
+EDW is organized by Brandon Locke, Jason A. Heppler, Sarah Melton, Rachel Mattson, and Joseph Koivisto, in collaboration with Bethany Nowviskie and Wayne Graham.
+Additional contributors include the Digital Library Federation's interest group on Government Records Transparency/Accountability, and (for DLF) Katherine Kim, Aliya Reich, Gayle Schechter, and Becca Quon.
 DataRefuge, Mozilla Science Lab, the NDSA, and CLIR join the DLF as project sponsors.